-3.1 Interfaces
+A. Interfaces

-The NASA interfaces allow each module to act like an independent black box inside the framework.
-As a result, different modules handling new functionalities or additional dimensions can be easily integrated in a plug-and-play fashion without needing to modify other modules.
 Three kinds of interfaces are used in NASA: the architectural intermediate file is used for communication between the Architectural Platform Generator and Translator, the fitness file links the Evaluator with the Search module, and the design-options file is used in all sub-modules of both the Search module and the Feasibility Checker.
-Note that all these files are dynamically and automatically created
+Note that these files are dynamically and automatically created (and updated) according to the user input files.